The culinary philosophy I follow at Grizzly Bear Ranch is simple: we eat fresh, local, seasonal and, wherever possible, organic food.

 We always serve dessert too.
 Huckleberry and pear crumble is a favourite and also blueberry tartlets with fresh cream.

-With dinner we serve a choice of beer and wine sourced from local vineyards and breweries.
 We can always cater for vegetarians and guests who have food intolerances.

 In the summertime, we quite often have dinner by the river.
 Grills from the barbeque and roast vegetables from our wood-fired outdoor oven are often a big hit.
 I also cook pizza in the oven using freshly-made dough and herbs from the garden.